allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Not bad, but do you know that you can control what PS4 plays by clicking on your laptop?
 It just works, that’s really impressive.

-There are two opposite approaches to modern Frontend architecture.
+There are two opposite approaches to modern frontend architecture.

 <ol type="a">
   <li>Monolith approach</li>
   <li>Frankenstein approach</li>
 </ol>

-**Monolith approach** is dead simple: one Frontend team creates and maintains one Frontend application, which gathers data from backend services using REST API.
+**Monolith approach** is dead simple: one frontend team creates and maintains one frontend application, which gathers data from backend services using REST API.
 This approach have one huge advantage, if done right, provides excellent user experience.
 Main disadvantage is that it doesn’t scale well.
-In a big company, with many development teams, single Frontend team could become a development bottleneck.
+In a big company, with many development teams, single frontend team could become a development bottleneck.

-In **Frankenstein approach** (shared nothing) approach, Frontend application is divided into modules and each module is developed independently by separated teams.
+In **Frankenstein approach** (shared nothing) approach, frontend application is divided into modules and each module is developed independently by separated teams.

 In Web applications modules are HTML page fragments (like AllegroHeader, Cart, Search).
 Each team takes whole responsibility for their product.
-So a team develops not only backend logic but also provides endpoint which serves HTML fragment with their *piece of Frontend*.
+So a team develops not only backend logic but also provides endpoint which serves HTML fragment with their *piece of frontend*.
 Then, HTML page is assembled using some low level server-side include technology like ESI tags.

 This approach scales well, but the big disadvantage is lack of consistency on the user side.